pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 Access tokens are only valid for approximately 10 minutes, after which access will be terminated - similar to how users are automatically logged out after periods of idle activity.
 However, the ```XeroRequests``` function automatically refreshes the token whenever an API call is made, and thus granting us long-term access.

 You will now have to uncomment the ```XeroRequests()``` at the bottom of the script and comment out the ```XeroFirstAuth()``` and ```XeroRefreshToken(old_tokens[1])``` lines above.
 You will only need to run these 2 functions once to obtain your access token.
 You will only need ```XeroRequests()``` going forward.
 Once done, rerun the script to call the designated API.
-You should obtain a JSON file containing the data requested in the path designated.
+You should obtain a JSON file containing the data in the path designated.

 ![JSON file](assets/data_retrieval13.png)

 ![output](assets/data_retrieval14.png)
 *Sample output*

-This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler and PowerShell to schedule the script to run at certain intervals - this will be covered in future posts.
+This script can now be manually run on-demand, or alternatively you can use Windows Task Scheduler to schedule the script to run at certain intervals - this will be covered in future posts.

 ![task scheduler](assets/data_retrieval15.png)